Lifshitz tails for a percolation model in the continuum: Introduction

 \section{Introduction}

-The present study deals with the behavior of the integrated density of states for Laplacians in a site percolation setting on the continuum.
+In this paper we study the integrated density of states in the context of a quantum percolation in the continuum.
+The Hamiltonian we consider is the Laplacian on a random subset $D_\omega$ of $\IRd$.
+The set $D_\omega$ is constructed as follows:\\ At any lattice point $i\in\IZd$ we remove from $\IRd$ with probability $p$ and independently from the other lattice points a set around $i$, more precisely we remove the set $S+i=\{x+i\mid x\in S\}$ where $S$ is a compact subset of $\IRd$. $D_{\omega}$ is the what remains of $\IRd$ after removing these copies of $S$.
+Let us denote by $H_{\omega}$ the Dirichlet-Laplacian and by $\Hs_{\omega}$ the Neumann-Laplacian on the set $D_\omega$ respectively.

+We will be interested in the integrated density of states $N_{D}$ resp. $N_{N}$ of these operators and in particular their behavior near the bottom of the spectrum.
+It turns out that under suitable conditions on $S$ and/or $p$ the density of states shows Lifshitz behavior in the Dirichlet case, but doesn't in the Neumann case.

-We start by defining the main object of our study, the integrated density of states (IDS).
-The IDS is a concept of fundamental importance in condensed matter physics.
-Indeed, it is considered to measure the number of energy levels per unit volume, below a given energy.
-For $P$, a finite-dimensional orthogonal projection, we denote by $tr(P)$, the dimension of its range.
-Let $P_{(-\infty, E]}$ be the spectral projection of a random Schr\"odinger operator $ H_{\omega}$ and $\Lambda_{L}$ be a cube of side length $L$ around the origin.
-The restriction of $P_{(-\infty,E]}$ to the cube $\Lambda_{L}$ has $tr(\chi_{\Lambda_{L}}P_{(-\infty,E]})$ as a dimension range.
-Here for a set $A$ we denote by $\chi_{A}$, the characteristic function of the set $A$.
-We denote by $|E|$, the Lebesgue measure of $E$.
-We consider It is called the \textbf{integrated density of states} of $ H_{\omega}$ ( IDS).
-See \cite{KiMa} for alternative definition of the IDS.
+The integrated density of states (IDS) measures the number of energy levels per unit volume, below a given energy, more precisely: Let $P_{(-\infty, E]}$ be the spectral projection of a random Schr\"odinger operator $ H_{\omega}$, $\Lambda_{L}$ be a cube in $\IRd$ of side length $L$ around the origin and $\chi_{A}$ the characteristic function of the set $A\subset\IRd$.
+We consider

+Under quite general assumption, this limit exists and is non random.
+This is in particular true for our model operators $\HD$ and $\HN$.
+The quantity $N$ called the \emph{integrated density of states} of $ H_{\omega}$.
+See \cite{KM} and references given there for an overview on the IDS.

 The question we are interested in here concerns the behavior of $N$ at the bottom of the spectrum of $H_{\omega}$.
 In 1964, Lifshitz \cite{Lif} argued that, for a Schr\"{o}dinger operator of the form ${H_{\omega}=-\Delta+ V_{\omega}, }$ there exists $c_{1},c_{2}>0$ such that $N(E)$ satisfies the asymptotic: